9. Why are these tools like this?#

 Here we see a few key things:

-• on the last line it uses a pipe | to connect a command sysgetassignment to the gh issue create command.
+on the last line it uses a pipe

-• the 2nd to last line creates a variable (we will learn this more later) and the last line uses that variable
+; this uses std in, but since this is to the right of the pipe, it puts the output of the first command into this optionthe 2nd to last line creates a variable (we will learn this more later) and the last line uses that variable

-• the Install Utils step, installs some custom code.
+step, installs some custom code.

 We know that this action is what is used to create badge issues, so this custom code must be what gets information from the course website to get the assignments and prepare them for your badge issues.